 My animal I became attached to was not a cute little puppy or a purring kitten.
 Nope, not even a bird, bunny, calf or lamb.
 I’m sure you won’t guess it.
 Donkey, yes you read right, a donkey.
 I couldn’t help it.
 He was so adorable and sweet.

 Let me start from the beginning.
 My husband and I travelled to Greece for a three-week vacation.
 While on Santorini we stayed a little away from the crowded Oia and went to the wine part of the island, Megalochori.
 Each morning we went on our exercise walk around the town.
-From the very first day of our stay we would walk past a home with a small fenced in area which had a handsome donkey.
+From the very first day of our stay we would walk past a home with a s area which had a handsome donkey.

 This donkey would come right up to us, just wanting some attention.
 Soon, he seemed to know our schedule and would be waiting for us.
 I never brought him food, so it really showed he just was a friendly little guy.